This course consists of two subsections – International Tax Law and Regulatory Aspects of International Trade and Investment.

 - Taxation of Business Profits

 - Custom Duties, Sales Taxes, Value Added Tax (in a Nutshell)

-Topics that are covered in the course include the following:
+The topics that are covered in the course include:

 - An introduction to trade and investment policies